toru173/nomi-discord-python/README.md

 !['Reset Token' Screenshot](./docs/images/readme/'Reset%20Token'%20Screenshot.png)

-Once you have the new token copy it somewhere safe.
+Once you have the new token, copy it somewhere safe.
 You can't see it again later if you forget it, but it's easy to make a new token.

 !['New Token' Screenshot](./docs/images/readme/'New%20Token'%20Screenshot.png)